mardiros/tursu/docs/source/migrate_from_behave.md

 uv add --group dev tursu
 ```

-Add the Tursu Gherkin compiler to AST generate the tests suite:
+Add the Turşu Gherkin compiler to AST generate the tests suite:

 - Ensure the `__init__.py` file exists in the functionals tests suite.